MicrosoftDocs/Devices-docs/surface-hub/surface-hub-smart-camera.md

 ## Manage automatic framing settings

-Automatic framing dynamically zooms and keeps you centered in the video when you move around.
+Automatic framing<sup>2</sup> dynamically adjusts the camera's focus and framing during video calls.
+This technology ensures that participants are centered and visible in the frame, even as they move around the room.

 How you manage the settings depends on the OS installed on Surface Hub:

 - [Windows 10 Team 2020 update (20H2)](#windows-10-team-2020-update-20h2)
 - [Windows 11 Desktop on Surface Hub](#windows-11-desktop-on-surface-hub)